Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

     Message('Glo:CurrentPID = ' & Glo:CurrentPID)
 ```

-This pops up the Process ID, and its easy to add this before the section of code you want to debug.
+This pops up the ProcessID, and its easy to add this before the section of code you want to debug.

- Another way to get the ProcessID for the running app is to use [SysInternals procexp64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) but requires you to find a convenient procedure and thus Accept look to break into with the Clarion Debugger statement shown below.
+ Another way to get the ProcessID for the running app is to use [SysInternals procexp64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) but requires you to find a convenient procedure and thus ```Accept``` loop to break into with the Clarion Debugger statement shown below.

 Once you have obtained the ProcessID, paste the following into the Run window, or a Dos window, 1234 is replaced by the actual ProcessID.